lowerbarriers/finished-starter/collections/_posts/2009-01-05-week-2-encyclopedia-by-letters.md

 ---
-layout: post
-title: Week 2 — Encyclopedia by Letters
+authors:
+  - brad-czerniak
+#categories: ["one", "two"]
+#date: 2020-03-03 02:02:02
+#hero_classes: "background-color--main-dark color--white"
+meta:
+  description: "Reading a bunch of articles and listing them"
+#  image:
+#    alt: "Default social image" # It's okay for this to be empty if the image is decorative
+#    src: required/meta-image--default.jpg
+#  robots: "index,follow"
+#  title: "Overrides the tab title and social titles"
+#permalink: /blog/post-title/
+#published: true
+#sitemap: true
 tags: [52for2009, encyclopedia, great depression]
+title: "Week 2 — Encyclopedia by Letters"
 ---

 This week I'm reading an entry from each letter of the alphabet (26 entries if you're keeping score) from a different Encyclopedia every day.

 Today was [Encyclopedia of the Great Depression](http://www.worldcat.org/oclc/52203085?tab=details#tabs), and here's what I read about:

   1. [American Youth Congress](http://en.wikipedia.org/wiki/American_Youth_Congress)
   2. [Bourke-White, Margaret](http://en.wikipedia.org/wiki/Margaret_Bourke-White)